Southend-on-Sea Canvey Island Coast Guide

 Canvey Island is located 3 miles to the west of Southend and lies in the Thames estuary, it is mostly made up of holiday homes and associated tourist facilities.
 The island was badly flooded in 1953 and it is now surrounded by a large and effective sea wall that is modelled on Dutch sea defences.
 Canvey Island has two beaches that are approved for bathing.

-What to see in Southend - Tourist Attractions
+Places to visit in Southend - Tourist Attractions

 Southend Pier - The longest pleasure pier in the world